Requirement: Call REST API in SharePoint designer workflow.

 Step 3: Call HTTP Web Service

-Next, we need to add Call HTTP Web Service action to make a call to REST method.
+Next, we need to add Call HTTP Web Service action to call the REST method.

 - Click on Action >> Choose Call HTTP Web Service action